cfrantz/rmx/README.md

-# An Empty Project
+# Ray Marching Explorer

-An empty project with a bazel workspace and useful libraries.
+A project to explore ray marching.